Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/apps/tools/tonviewer-status-report.md

 ## Outstanding Actions

-1. Await Tonviewer response to escalation `TVR-4821`; if no update arrives by 2025-10-11, prepare a second escalation.
+1. Await Tonviewer response to escalation `TVR-4821`; if no update arrives by 2025-10-11, prepare a second escalation using the `TVR-4821` follow-up template.
 2. Maintain parity checks between local metadata and Tonapi to document any deviation prior to Tonviewer response.
+3. Complete compliance archive access log review on 2025-10-12 and refresh link expiry tokens if required.

 ## Verification Follow-up Plan